bioe131/lab_8_fa24/aws_instructions.md

 Amazon Web Services provides a powerful platform for web hosting and running a wide variety of heavy-lift-compute tasks.
 With great power, however, comes responsibility: be careful when starting up instances, to make sure you aren't starting one that will charge you a bunch of money, and be sure to pause your instances when you aren't using them.
 Terminate the instance when you are done with it.

 ## 1. Create an account with a free trial
-First, if you don't already have an account, create one at https://aws.amazon.com/free/.
+First, if you don't already have an account, create one with a free trial at https://aws.amazon.com/free/.
+You will need a credit card, but you can use only free services so you don't get charged anything.
+Amazon customer service is also pretty forgiving if you mess up - but best to avoid anything that will get you charged any money.

 ## 2. Navigate to launch instance
-Sign into the console and find the link for EC2
+Go to the AWS Management Console and find the link for EC2, either from the landing page or the Service menu.

 ![EC2](./screenshots/Screen%20Shot%202024-10-29%20at%203.46.15%20PM.png)